joost/phony_rails/README.md

 ## Changelog

+0.0.9
+* Fix for using same options Hash for all models.

 0.0.8
 * Improved number cleaning not to remove '+' and leading 0's.
 Now works with national numbers starting with 0 followed by country_code.
 Eg. 032 in BE.